-After all these years, I’m still looking for a residual check, though if the truth be told, the winning name got just one first-place vote and two thirds, which was better than anything else.
+After all these years, I’m still looking for a residual check, though if the truth be told, the winning name got just one first-place vote and two-thirds, which was better than anything else.
 This is a team that could have been called The Coastal Tides.

 Welcome to the 1976 Tampa Bay Bucs, where mirth and merry collided with reality and ridicule.

-We will be going to the playoffs this year, I know it,” insisted 245-pound center, Dan Ryczek.
+We will be going to the playoffs this year, I know it,” insisted 245-pound center Dan Ryczek.

-After a 28-21 preseason loss to the Miami Dolphins, defensive end Council Rudolph got so caught up in the closeness of the game, he uttered this piece of nonsense: “I thought we’d win two or three games this season, and now I see there is no reason we can’t go 7-7.”
+After a 28-21 preseason loss to the Miami Dolphins, defensive end Council Rudolph got so caught up in the closeness of the game he uttered this piece of nonsense: “I thought we’d win two or three games this season, and now I see there is no reason we can’t go 7-7.”

 Who was to blame him?
 Certainly not John McKay, the most recognizable cigar smoker this side of George Burns, the guy who left the security of the athletic digs at Southern Cal to turn the NFL upside down.
-“What is it they do in the pros they don’t do in college?” he asked the second day of training camp.
+“What is it they do in the pros they don’t do in college?” he asked on the second day of training camp.
 “I coached against the pros in all-star games.
 They threw the football, they caught the football, they ran with the football; I couldn’t see that much difference.”

 No, he didn’t envision an 0-14 season.
 Or much of anything else.
-A preseason scrimmage with New Orleans in Orlando went so well, he was heard to say the Bucs were as physically strong as the Saints, and Steve Spurrier was a much better quarterback than anything New Orleans showed.
+A preseason scrimmage with New Orleans in Orlando went so well, that he was heard to say the Bucs were as physically strong as the Saints, and Steve Spurrier was a much better quarterback than anything New Orleans showed.

 When logic failed, a quip or two worked, such as the one he told shortly after he was hired.

-McKay left USC, he said, because he was tired of going to conference meetings and listening to arguments whether the hammer throw would be part of the conference track meet.
+McKay left USC, he said, because he was tired of going to conference meetings and listening to arguments on whether the hammer throw would be part of the conference track meet.
 And when it got down to numbers, he had an answer for those who wondered if his contract was as much as $2.5 million as reported.
 “That’s ridiculous,” he said.
 “I wouldn’t pay that kind of money for five coaches with Jim Brown thrown in.”